 Please do NOT send any materials to the Washington, D.C. office.

 Once all applications have been received, applicants will be invited to interview with members of the Service Academy Advisory Committee.
-Interviews will be held on October 13 and 14, 2018.
-Applicants will receive notification of their interview appointment the week of October 3, 2018.
-If you will require an interview appointment on a Saturday instead of a Sunday or vice versa, please notify the office and we will do our best to accommodate you.
+Interviews will be held on October 26 and 27, 2019.
+Applicants will receive notification of their interview appointment the week of October 14, 2019.
+If you will require an interview appointment on a Saturday instead of a Sunday or vice versa, please notify the office as soon as possible and we will do our best to accommodate you.

 In addition to the above requirements, each academy has established academic, physical, and leadership requirements for admission.
 Candidates for appointment to each academy must: